apache/kylin/readme/quick_start.md

 > Note: Following the information into a python virtual env and get the help messages.

-5. Execute commands to deploy a `default` cluster, please check [details](./prerequisites.md#cluster).
+5. Execute commands to deploy a `default` cluster.

 ```shell
 $ python deploy.py --type deploy
 ```

-After `default` cluster is ready, you will see the message `Kylin Cluster already start successfully.` in the console.
+After the `default` cluster is ready, you will see the message `Kylin Cluster already start successfully.` in the console.

+>  Note:
+>
+> 1. For details about the properties of kylin4 in a cluster, please check [configure kylin.properties](./prerequisites.md#cluster).
+> 2. For details about the index of the cluster,  please check [Indexes of clusters](./prerequisites.md#indexofcluster).

-6. Execute commands to list nodes of cluster.
+6. Execute commands to list nodes of the cluster.

 ```shell
 $ python deploy.py --type list
 ```

-Then you can check the `public ip` of Kylin Node.
+Then you can check the `public IP` of Kylin Node.

 You can access `Kylin` web by `http://{kylin public ip}:7070/kylin`.